Visa Traveler

 • Contact

-How to get UAE or Dubai Visa on Arrival with Indian passport and US visa
+How to get UAE or Dubai Visa on Arrival for Indians (2025)

 UAE or Dubai Visa on Arrival is available for Indian nationals with a valid US visa, US green card or a residence permit from the UK and any EU country.

-The UAE government has introduced a 14-day UAE or Dubai Visa on Arrival for Indian nationals with valid US visas in 2017.
-Later that year, US green cards and residence permits from the UK and EU were also added to the list of visas that can be used by Indian nationals.
+The UAE government introduced a 14-day UAE or Dubai Visa on Arrival for Indian nationals with valid US visas in 2017.
+Later that year, US green cards and residence permits from the UK and EU were also added.
+In 2024, Schengen visas and in 2025, residence permits from Australia, Canada, the EU, Japan, and Singapore were also added to the list of visas.

-UAE or Dubai Visa on Arrival is a much better option if planning to spend less than 14 days in the UAE compared to a UAE 30-day tourist visa.
-The fee for UAE Visa on Arrival is almost 1/3rd the fee of a 30-day single-entry tourist visa.
+UAE or Dubai Visa on Arrival is a much better option if planning to spend less than 14 days in the UAE, compared to a 30-day UAE tourist visa.
+The fee for a UAE Visa on Arrival is almost 1/3rd the fee of a 30-day single-entry tourist visa.

 • Who is eligible for a 14-day UAE Visa on Arrival?